Shubhrajit1pallob/Local-Module-Terraform/Readme.md

   - Contains the Terraform code for creating the VPC, subnets, route tables, and internet gateway.
   - Includes lifecycle preconditions for validating availability zones.

-- main.tf:

-  - Calls the local module and passes the required input variables.

 - variables.tf:

   - Defines the input variables for the module.